Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/debrief-prep-july-15.md

 **Where I got stuck:**
 - Empty results at first.
 My time range was "Last 24 hours" but the intrusion was weeks back.
 Fixed it by setting the window inside the query.
-- `LogonType == 10` returned nothing.
-DeviceLogonEvents stores LogonType as text, not a number, so I needed `"RemoteInteractive"`.

 **How I worked Q01:**
 - Ignored the failed logins (the decoy), filtered to successful logins from outside, and found one external IP on a valid admin account over RDP.